FAIRmat-NFDI/nomad-tutorial-workflows/docs/custom.md

 ## 🎯 What You Will Learn

 - How to store data that is **not supported by existing NOMAD parsers**
-- How to define a custom **YAML schema**
 - How to use the **NOMAD ELN (Electronic Lab Notebook)** interface
+- How to annotate and reference files as part of a workflow
-- How to connect these custom entries into a workflow graph
+- How to connect entries into a workflow graph

 ---